 The association has also turned to the public at select public airports with a pamphlet campaign.
 These tri-fold brochures detail the negative effects on controllers, staffing, maintenance, and safety concerns that have transpired during the shutdown.
 Their public airport efforts will expand to 50 airports nationwide in the upcoming days.

-“Air traffic control is very much a team effort, and the worst part of a shutdown, beyond furloughs and an uncertain date of their next paycheck, is the fact that many key members of the team are sent home.
+“Air traffic control is very much a team effort, and the worst part of a shutdown, beyond furloughs and uncertain date of their next paycheck, is the fact that many key members of the team are sent home.
 That hurts the operation,” said NATCA president, Paul Rinaldi.
 “This shutdown must end immediately.
 Our union will not stop until the government reopens.”